syncfusion-content/windowsforms-docs/WindowsForms/LayoutManagers/GridBagLayout.md

 The value of the `GridBagConstraints` can be specified on a Child component as the below.

-**GridBagConstraints(int gridPosX, int gridPosY, int cellSpanX, int cellSpanY, double weightX, double weightY, AnchorTypes anchor, FillType fill, Insets insets, int IpadX, int IpadY, bool isEmpty)**
+**GridBagConstraints(int gridPosX, int gridPosY, int cellSpanX, int cellSpanY, double weightX, double weightY, AnchorTypes anchor, FillType fill, Insets insets, int IPadX, int IPadY, bool isEmpty)**

 {% tabs %}